Rishiraj0100/SBL.py/docs/quickstart.rst

         "YOUR AUTH TOKEN HERE" # your SBL Api auth token )

-Then we will get bot likes
+Then we will fetch bot likes

-Getting likes
+Fetching likes
 ---------------

 .. code-block:: python3